Mark Farner Interview: Grand Funk Railroad’s Highs & Lows

 Here’s how Grand Funk Railroad began: Guitarist Mark Farner and drummer Don Brewer played in Terry Knight’s band, Terry Knight and the Pack.
 They had some regional success in Michigan, but nothing huge.
 Knight would later become their manipulative producer-manager-Svengali.
 It’s not something Farner looks back upon with fondness.

-“Back then,” he tells us in 2017, “Terry Knight told us he was gonna keep us from the press to create a mystique around the band.
+“Back then,” he tells us, “Terry Knight told us he was gonna keep us from the press to create a mystique around the band.
 It sounded OK with us.
 We didn’t know anything; we were 20 years old when we signed with him.
 My mother had to sign to make it legal.
 But he did it and it was a way for him to tout his managerial expertise, how good he was and how good looking he was.”

 So, who were they if they were mysterious creatures of Knight?